Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 Yeah, we were in the same boat.

-I I wrote and we're talking to Greg Jarrett, theGreg Jarrett.com is the website.
+I wrote and we're talking to Greg Jarrett, thegregjarrett.com is the website.

-You'd read all of Greg's latest stuff uh when you're not seeing it on Fox News.com, of course.
+You can read all of Greg's latest stuff when you're not seeing it on FoxNews.com, of course.

-Yeah, I mean, I read a whole book about Joe Biden in 2022 called Come On Man, The Truth About Joe Biden's terrible, horrible, no good, very bad presidency.
+Yeah, I mean, I read a whole book about Joe Biden in 2022 called Come On Man, The Truth About Joe Biden's Terrible, Horrible, No Good, Very Bad Presidency.

-And when I was writing that, it was mostly 2021, early 2022, then we went to the presses and it came out a little later that year.
+Then we went to the presses and it came out a little later that year.

-And then I was writing that this person has a brain that is turning to applesauce bul before our eyes, and he should not be a golf starter at your local golf course, let alone the commander-in-chief of the United States.
+And then I was writing that this person has a brain that is turning to applesauce before our eyes, and he should not be a golf starter at your local golf course, let alone the commander-in-chief of the United States.

 And now, when you hear from Democrats after that devastating debate, June 27 in Atlanta, I was there that, oh, we didn't see this coming.